Marty K. Grantz

 The Staff and Board of Directors at Challenger Colorado were saddened by the tragic, unexpected loss of one of our team members, Marty Grantz, in December of 2021.
 Marty was a member of the Challenger Team for the last 8 years, providing expert customer service to our teachers, students and guests.
 Prior to his work at Challenger Colorado, Marty spent 14 years with the City of Colorado Springs Parks and Recreation, serving as an Administrative Technician and Events Coordinator.
 He helped open Cottonwood Creek Recreation Center, establishing an award-winning customer service team.
 A three-sport athlete in high school, Marty was a sports reporter at the Gazette newspaper for 10 years and was in his 34th season as Official Scorer for the Pacific Coast League of Professional Baseball, assigned to home games for the Colorado Sky Sox, most recently known as the Rocky Mountain Vibes.
 The youngest in a family of 10 kids, many of them teachers and coaches, Marty studied mass communication at the University of Colorado.
 Marty leaves behind his lovely wife Danette, an elementary school teacher, and two sons – Nick and Will.

-Donations made in Marty's memory will go toward the Martin K. Grantz Scholarship Fund and are not tax-deductible.
+Donations to the Martin K. Grantz Scholarship Fund are tax-deductible.

 Peter B. Teets